hhvm/packaging/README.md

 -----------------------------------------------------------

  - tag the release on the `hhvm-staging` repo
- - `bin/make-all-packages-on-aws VERSION`
+ - `bin/build-on-aws VERSION`

 If you just need to rebuild for one distribution, with no code changes:

- - edit `DISTRO/PKGVER` if needed (e.g. if a previouis package was pushed for this HHVM version and distribution) and push to github
+ - edit `DISTRO/PKGVER` if needed (e.g. if a previous package was pushed for this HHVM version and distribution) and push to github
- - `bin/make-package-on-aws VERSION DISTRO`
+ - `bin/build-on-aws VERSION DISTRO`

 Building source tarballs and linux packages for multiple new releases
 -----------------------------------------------------------